Skip to main content

 3) Public opinion seems to have double-standards when it comes to popular protests.
 When the police forcibly evicted activists from the Executive Yuan, leaving hundreds injured both among protesters and policemen, there was a public outcry, which is certainly justified since some police officers seem to have gone beyond the limits of what their duty allows them to do (note).

 However, I have seen little sympathy for many other protesters in other countries who were injured during demonstrations.
-The many victims of police violence against anti-austerity protesters in Europe have been ignored, or worse, mocked, while the EU, international organisations and the US not only watched idly, but also approved (note, see also a gallery of pictures of injured protesters).
+The many victims of police violence against anti-austerity protesters in Europe have been ignored, or worse, mocked, while the EU, international organisations and the US not only watched idly, but also approved (note, see also ).
 Many Taiwanese, too, have shown little interest in those people who suffered injuries during protests, as it was of no consequence for themselves or was done against 'lazy' people who somewhat deserved to be maltreated a bit.

 The reason why Taiwan's protests are seen in a positive light, is, in my opinion, their anti-Chinese element.
 This has actually become the main message of the demonstrations, while the economic component has been downplayed.